sombriks/sombriks-hq/src/blog/0050-beyond-dto-or-back-to-dry.md

 # Don't do DTO's if you can

-When I have to use entities, I often model them in a way they go well with any serialization strategy. that way i keep things [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+When I have to use entities, I often model them in a way they go well with any serialization strategy.
+That way I keep things [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

 In other projects that I just inherited, however, this is not the case and is